When you set up your Marketing 360® CRM, you can import your existing contact list from a previous CRM, email list, or spreadsheet.

 - Next, you will need to match each CRM Field with the corresponding field on your form.
 This will ensure that all of the form fields on your existing CSV match with the fields in your CRM.
 The column all the way to the left, CSV Column, refers to the column in your spreadsheet.
 The column labeled CRM Field refers to the field in your CRM.

-Next to each form field, select the relevant field where you would like the information to populate within your CRM.
+Next to each CSV Column, select the relevant CRM Field where you would like the information to populate within your CRM.
 Important: Make sure you have not selected the same CRM Field more than once.

 - Click Submit when finished.
 You will then be asked to fill out a few fields before you save your import: